 Scribe looks at a variety of factors in determining your star scores with maximum is three stars.

-how many times you repay a video after you start a word
+- how many times you replay a video after you start a word

 *fairly heavily weighted because it makes transcribing much easier.